-LASTING POWER OF ATTORNEY In COVENTRY
+LASTING POWER OF ATTORNEY COVENTRY

 What is a Lasting Power of Attorney?

-There are two types of Lasting Power of Attorney:
+Types of Lasting Power of Attorney

-LPA for Property and Finance
+LPA for Property and Financial Affairs

 LPA for Health and Welfare